What do to with ash from coal and wood: Disposal methods and facts

 - Nationwide coverage

-What is ash made from and how is it made?
+What is ash made from

 14 day price match guarantee

-Partner with peace of mindWhat are the problems with wood and coal ash waste?
+We pride ourselves on being open and transparent.What are the problems with wood and coal ash waste?

 The primary risk with wood ash is that it may not have cooled properly prior to disposal.
 In this case, the ash may cause a fire in its disposal location, leading to severe environmental harm.
+This could be in your garden if it’s placed on a compost pile or in your general waste bin within your home.

 Alternatives to coal and wood ash

 If you don’t wish to create coal or wood ash that needs to be disposed of, there are several alternatives available.
-For example, if you regularly light a fire in your garden to provide heat, electrical heaters could be a waste-free alternative that can keep you warm whilst not risking the environment.
+For example, if you regularly light a fire in your garden to provide heat, electrical heaters could be a waste-free alternative that can keep you warm while not risking the environment.

 If you use coal to power a barbecue, you can always switch to an outdoor gas cooker.
 Offering the same experience as a typical coal barbecue, an outdoor gas cooker comes without the need to dispose of ashes afterwards.
 When your gas canister is empty, you simply need to find a recycling centre that accepts canisters instead.